-In general, courses numbered from 001-099 are those unique to the community college and are normally not transferable.
+In general, courses numbered from 001-099 are those unique to the community college, are considered developmental in nature, and are normally not transferable.

-Courses numbered 100-199 generally have no prerequisite and are considered to be on the freshman level.
+Courses numbered 100-199 are considered to be on the freshman level.

-Courses numbered 200-299 may have prerequisites and may be considered to be on the sophomore level.
+Courses numbered 200-299 are considered to be on the sophomore level.